stfc/ggus-avail-tool/README.md

 And then convert the generated table into a wiki format.

-Can be run locally or hosted.
+Can be run locally, hosted or viewed through GitHub pages [here][1].

 ## Before use
 Due to a CORS (Cross origin request sharing) issue,